ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

 The example below requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Devices.Storage` libraries and a device with an SD card.

-> [!Note]
-> Make sure the namespace statement in the following code is changed to match the namespace of your project.

 ```cs
 var sd = StorageController.FromName(SC20100.StorageController.SdCard);
 var drive = FileSystem.Mount(sd.Hdc);